pivotal/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

-# Direct secret references
+# Using direct secret references

-This tutorial leverages direct references to Kubernetes `Secret` resources to enable developers to connect their application workloads to almost any backing service, including backing services that:
+In this Services Toolkit tutorial you learn how developers can use direct references to Kubernetes `Secret` resources to connect their application workloads to almost any backing service.

+This includes backing services that:

 - Run external to Tanzu Application Platform
 - Do not adhere to [ProvisionedService](https://github.com/servicebinding/spec#provisioned-service)